JNOSQL/jnosql-book/en/part4/chapter4_3.md

 Using these keywords, Artemis will create the queries.

-#### Using CrudRepository as asynchronous way
+#### Using Repository as asynchronous way

-The CrudRepositoryAsync interface works similarly as CrudRepository but with asynchronous work.
+The RepositoryAsync interface works similarly as CrudRepository but with asynchronous work.

 ```java
 @Inject